-In this section we first overview the basic logic of observational school VAMs and empirical Bayes methods that are commonly applied to value-added estimates.
+In this section, we first overview the basic logic of observational school VAMs and empirical Bayes methods that are commonly applied to value-added estimates.
 Next, we discuss how the key identifying assumptions of observational VAMs can be tested with school lotteries.
 We then describe ways such variation can be further used to improve observational models by partially correcting for selection bias when the identifying assumptions are found to be violated.

-5.1 Estimating Observational VAMs
+5.1 Estimating observational VAMs

-The starting point for conventional school value-added estimation is a constant-effects model along the lines of those considered earlier, now extended to allow each school to have a distinct causal effect.
-Consider a setting with multiple schools indexed by j = 1, ..., J, each with its own causal "value-added" parameter $\beta_j$ measuring its effect relative to an omitted school on some achievement outcome $Y_i$ :
+The starting point for conventional school value-added estimation is a constanteffects model along the lines of those considered earlier, now extended to allow each school to have a distinct causal effect.
+Consider a setting with schools indexed by j = 1, ..., J, each with its own causal value-added, β_j , measuring the effect of attendance at j on outcome Y_i .
+Assuming value-added is measured relative to a reference school with mean outcome μ , observed outcomes can be written: